 We have 4 pine trees along the back fence of our yard.
-They are not massive trees but they are big enough that they drop lots of pine needles.
+They are not massive trees but they are big enough that they drop lots of needles.
 It seems a waste to let the pine needles just lay there and rot so I thought I’d use them as mulch.

 I know that strawberry plants like them and I have used some around my strawberries but there are plenty more that I can use on other plants.